honeycombio/example-greeting-service/README.md

 Each service reads it's configuration from the environment.
 Specific environment
 variables:

-- HONEYCOMB_WRITE_KEY - Your honeycomb API key
+- HONEYCOMB_API_KEY - Your honeycomb API key
 - HONEYCOMB_DATASET - The name of the dataset you want to write to

 ### Caveats